 paraphrase, the cursor shows on the screen where point is located in

-sentence moving commands:
+word and sentence moving commands:

 C-f Move forward a character